February 1986 Reform the Armed Forces Movement coup: Friday, February 21

 On the morning of February 21, Colonel Morales reported to Malacañang and requested to be issued a firearm.
-Since the Presidential Security Command was already aware of Morales' involvement in RAM, PSC Commander Colonel Irwin Ver had Morales Arrested.
+Since the Presidential Security Command was already aware of Morales' involvement in RAM, PSC Commander Colonel Irwin Ver had Morales arrested.
 However, the arrest was not revealed to the public until much later.

-Late that evening, 19 individuals who were part the protection detail of finance minister Roberto Ongpin were caught outside the house of Philippine Marine Corps Commander General Artemio Tadiar, and arrested on suspicion of being there to assassinate Tadiar.
+Late that evening, 19 individuals who were part the protection detail of Finance Minister Roberto Ongpin were caught outside the house of Philippine Marine Corps Commander General Artemio Tadiar, and arrested on suspicion of being there to assassinate Tadiar.

 Saturday, February 22

-Before dawn on February 22, Honasan and Kapunan did one last reconnoitering of the approaches to Malacañang palace, a day before the coup was supposed to be launched.
-They observed the movements of forces around the palace, which suggested that they had been betrayed, and their plot had been uncovered.
+Before dawn on February 22, Honasan and Kapunan did one last reconnoitring of the approaches to Malacañang Palace, a day before the coup was supposed to be launched.
+They observed the movements of forces around the palace, which suggested that they had been betrayed and their plot uncovered.

-At 9AM, Honasan had a conversation with Metropolitan Command officer Col. Rolando Abadilla, whom General Ver had sent with a message to Honasan telling him "not to do anything rash."
-By the time Abadilla left an hour later, Honasan received intelligence of further fortifications around Malacañang: the 5th Marine Battalion landing Team had been moved to just outside Malacanang Park, and that the 14th Army Infantry Battalion had been moved from Nueva Ecija to North Harbor.
+At 9:00 am, Honasan had a conversation with Metropolitan Command officer Col. Rolando Abadilla, whom General Ver had sent with a message to Honasan telling him "not to do anything rash."
+By the time Abadilla left an hour later, Honasan received intelligence of further fortifications around Malacañang: the 5th Marine Battalion landing Team had been moved to just outside Malacañang Park, and that the 14th Army Infantry Battalion had been moved from Nueva Ecija to North Harbor.
 Honasan and Kapunan tried to inform Enrile about these developments by phone, but were unable to, and rushed off to find him in person.

-At around 10 AM on February 22, Enrile learned about the arrest of Ongpin's men, which told him that the coup plot had been compromised, because some of the men on Ongpin's protection detail were from Enrile's own security forces, and several of them knew all about the coup plans.
+At around 10:00 am on February 22, Enrile learned about the arrest of Ongpin's men, which told him that the coup plot had been compromised, because some of the men on Ongpin's protection detail were from Enrile's own security forces, and several of them knew all about the coup plans.

 Recognition of failure

 By around noon that day, Honasan and Kapunan finally found Enrile having lunch at his house in Dasmariñas Village in Makati.
 The RAM coup plot had been foiled, and the question now was what to do next.

-Honasan and Kapunan argued for dispersing their forces and eventually trying to hold out in Enrile's home province of Cagayan in Northern Luzon.
-But eventually Enrile decided that he preferred to have a last stand at Camp Aguinaldo instead.
+Honasan and Kapunan argued for dispersing their forces and eventually trying to hold out in Enrile's home province of Cagayan in northern Luzon.
+Eventually, Enrile decided he instead preferred to have a last stand at Camp Aguinaldo.